Credit score: Sweden

 Sweden has a system for credit scoring that aims to find people with a history of neglect to pay bills or, most commonly, taxes.
 Anyone who does not pay their debts on time, and fails to make payments after a reminder, will have their case forwarded to the Swedish Enforcement Authority which is a national authority for collecting debts.
 The mere appearance of a company, or government office, as a debtor to this authority will result in a record among private credit bureaus; however, this does not apply to individuals as debtors.
 This record is called a Betalningsanmärkning (non-payment record) and by law can be stored for three years for an individual and five years for a company.
-This kind of nonpayment record will make it very difficult to get a loan, rent an apartment, get telephone subscriptions, rent a car or get a job where you handle cash.
+This kind of nonpayment record will make it very difficult to get a loan, rent an apartment, get telephone subscriptions, rent a car or get a job that involves handling cash.
 The banks also use income and asset figures in connection with loan assessments.

 If a person gets an injunction to pay issued by the Enforcement Authority, it is possible to dispute it.
 Then the party requesting the payment must show its correctness in district court.
 Failure to dispute is seen as admitting the debt.
 If the debtor loses the court trial, costs for the trial are added to the debt.
 Taxes and authority fees must always be paid on demand unless payment has already been made.

 Every person with a Swedish national identification number must register a valid address, even if living abroad, since sent letters are considered to have been delivered to that person once they reach the registered address.
 As an example, Swedish astronaut Christer Fuglesang got a Betalningsanmärkning since a car he had ordered, and therefore owned, passed a toll station for the Stockholm congestion tax.
 At the time, he was living in the USA training for his first Space Shuttle mission and had an old invalid address registered for the car.
 Letters with payment requests did not reach him on time.
 The case was appealed and retracted, but the non-payment record remained for three years since it could not be retracted according to the law.